 Not a one-off date.
 Not a “let’s try to do date night more.”
 A standing, recurring, on-the-calendar commitment to be in the same place at the same time, on a schedule.
 The first Friday of every month at the same restaurant.
 A weekly dance class.
 A monthly massage at the same spa.
 Whatever it is, the key word is RECURRING.

-Couples drift when nothing on the calendar pulls them together.
-Pre-paying or pre-booking a recurring date strips out the negotiation (“where should we go? when are you free? are the kids covered?”) that quietly kills 80% of date nights before they happen.
-You don’t have to plan it because it’s already planned.
-You just show up.
+Couples start to drift apart when there’s nothing on the calendar bringing them together.
+By paying in advance or booking a recurring date, you take out the negotiations (\”where should we go? when are you free? are the kids covered?\”) that quietly kill 80% of date nights before they actually happen.
+It’s already planned, you just have to show up.

 9. Matching Robes That Aren’t Cringe